Outpatient services specifically designed for individuals seeking substance use disorder treatment.

 Many experts now consider addiction to be a brain disease: a condition caused by persistent changes in brain structure and function.
-While this brain disease does not remove responsibility for behavior and choices, it does help explain why many addicts cannot stop using drugs by sheer force of will alone.
+While this brain disease does not remove responsibility for behavior and choices, it does help explain why many struggling with substance use cannot stop using drugs by sheer force of will alone.

-Although the initial decision to take drugs is voluntary for most people, the brain changes that occur over time challenge an addicted person’s self control and hamper his or her ability to resist intense impulses to take drugs.
+Although the initial decision to take drugs is voluntary for most people, the brain changes that occur over time challenge an individual’s self-control and hamper his or her ability abstain from use.

 Source: NIDA and drugabuse.gov

 Substance use can lead to significant changes in: